cgarbin/cgarbin.github.io/_posts/2021-03-18-fairness-a-reading-list.md

 ### "I can dedicate at most one hour of my life to fairness in ML"

-In that case, read [21 fairness definitions and their politics (FAT* 2018)](https://fairmlbook.org/tutorial2.html).
+In that case, watch the video [21 fairness definitions and their politics](https://fairmlbook.org/tutorial2.html).

 Narayanan is an enganging speaker.
-He is also well-grounded in the subject, as one of the authors of the [fairmlbook.org book (Fairness in Machine Learning)](https://fairmlbook.org/).
+He is also well-grounded in the subject, as one of the authors of the [fairmlbook.org book (Fairness and Machine Learning: Limitations and Opportunities)](https://fairmlbook.org/).
 In one hour he covers the complexity of the topic and the state of the research on it (as of 2018, but the fundamentals of the problem are still the same).
 This is a good source to understand the complexity of the problem and why solutions are not easy (and sometimes contradictory).

 <!--more-->